KeyStore

 DOCKER_REGISTRY: "registry.dev.com"2.
 Inject as Environment Variables

-In your pipeline configuration (.cnb.yml), use the imports keyword to reference files from a KeyStore.
-Their contents are automatically injected as environment variables for pipeline tasks.
+In your pipeline configuration (.cnb.yml), use imports to reference files from a KeyStore.
+Their contents are automatically injected as environment variables.

 main: